Egglesburn

-Egglesburn is a village in County Durham, in England.
-It is situated in Teesdale, on the other side of the River Tees from Mickleton.
+Egglesburn is a village in County Durham, Northern England.
+It is in the Teesdale, Mickleton is on opposite bank of the River Tees.

 In the 1960s Durham County Council bought a former sand and gravel quarry which they turned into a wild life reserve.
 It is now the woodland known as Egglesburn Wood and open as a public recreation area.